 Genome assembly:

 The workflow of the gene annotation analysis was used on the genome scaffolds of the 8 MAGIC founders and the reference genome B73 RefGen_v4 as comparison.
 The scaffolds were assembled by using SOAPdenovo (Luo et al. 2012) on Illumina short reads with coverage over 50x.
 QUAST (Gurevich et. al, 2013) and BUSCO (Simão et. al, 2015) were used to evaluate the quality of the genome assemblies.
-The mean number of contigs across the 8 genomes was 115,729.9 with a standard deviation of 4,443.53.
-Mean aligned length was 741,698,162 base pairs with a standard deviation of 18,458,242.
+The mean number of contigs across the 8 genomes was 115,730 with a standard deviation of 4,444.
+Mean aligned length was 741,698,162 bp with a standard deviation of 18,458,242.
 The mean number of misassembled contigs as defined by QUAST was 15,622.62 with a standard deviation of 575.13, meaning 13.5% of the assembled contigs contained a misassembly breakpoint.
-Mean genome fraction percentage was 34.31% with a standard deviation of 0.81%, meaning that most bases in the reference did not align to the assembled contigs.
+Mean genome fraction percentage was 34.31%, meaning that most bases in the reference did not align to the assembled contigs.
 The genome fraction percentage is also upwardly biased by repeat regions mapping to multiple locations.
 However, the mean duplication ratio of 1.05 indicates that contigs of repeat regions were not mapped excessively to multiple regions.
 The overall quality of the assemblies reflects the complex genomic structure within Zea mays which is characterized by an abundance of tandem repeat arrays and transposons, the latter of which represents a majority of the maize genome (Liu et. al, 2020.)
 The relevant statistics for assembly quality are summarized in the following table: